nandoflorestan/bag/README.rst

 The library, tested on Python 2.7, 3.3, 3.4 and 3.5, is hosted at
 https://github.com/nandoflorestan/bag

+The last version that supported Python 2.6 is bag 0.8.0.
+And bag 0.9.0 is the last version that supports Python 2.x.

 For documentation, please look up the Sphinx documentation, or the docstrings of the module.